-Heads of service shall be responsible for ensuring value for money is obtained by ensuring that they have obtained at least 3 written quotes.
+There is no obligation to obtain tenders or quotes, but Heads of Service Heads of service shall be responsible for ensuring best value for money is obtained by ensuring that they have obtained at least 3 written quotes.

-The contract shall be subject to the Council's Contract Conditions

-Should any clarification be required then the Monitoring Officer and the Head of Finance shall be contacted.
+- 6.4.1 Use of specific The contract shall be subject to the Council's -Contract Conditions - 6.4.2 shall be included as relevant See Paragraphs 22, 24, 25, 28, 29 and 30. - 6.2.3 ShShould any clarification be required then the Monitoring Officer and the Head of Finance Corporate Procurement Officer shall be contacted.

-6.5 Contracts between £25,000 and £100,000
+Contracts between £2510,000 and £1060,000